mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 may have very different roles and levels of power.

 THE ORDERS OF KNIGHTHOOD
-A knighthood entitles the holder to use the prefix ‘Sir’ before his or her name.
-Some females prefer the archaic ‘Dame’ and certain orders use this prefix for male and other genders as well, for traditional reasons.
-The initials of the knight’s order are often listed after his or her name, and/or a location, such as ‘Sir Alexandr of Skiddir’.
+A knighthood entitles the holder to use the prefix 'Sir' before his or her name.
+Some females prefer the archaic 'Dame' and certain orders use this prefix for male and other genders as well, for traditional reasons.
+The initials of the knight's order are often listed after his or her name, and/or a location, such as 'Sir Alexandr of Skiddir'.
-Locations normally denote the knight’s fief but occasionally refer
+Locations normally denote the knight's fief but occasionally refer

 (^26) TTTHHEHEE T TTHHIRDHIIRRDD I IIMMPERIUMMPPEERRIIUUMM to the event that won their knighthood.
-This is usually the name of a city or world but can be something more unusual, such as ‘Sir Andrea of Two Suns’ which refers to a knighthood won at the Battle of Two Suns.
+This is usually the name of a city or world but can be something more unusual, such as 'Sir Andrea of Two Suns' which refers to a knighthood won at the Battle of Two Suns.
 There are various orders of knighthood associated with regions or activities, all of which are considered to be generally equal in the grand scheme of things.
 Within a given order there may be ranks, in which case the Grand Master of an order obviously outranks someone recently inducted into it.
-Examples include the Order of the Emperor’s Household, the Order of the Starship and Crown and regional orders named for the domains, such as The Order of Antares.
+Examples include the Order of the Emperor's Household, the Order of the Starship and Crown and regional orders named for the domains, such as The Order of Antares.
 There is no Order of Deneb as no Archduke was ever appointed to that region.